-Exploring the Theater+ (761) Grades 9-12 5 credits DUAL CREDIT ELIGIBLE Exploring the Theater is an introduction to all phases of the theater experience.
+Exploring the Theater+ (761)

+Exploring the Theater is an introduction to all phases of the theater experience.
 Students will delve into various aspects of theater, including pantomime, improvisation, basic acting techniques, body movement, audition techniques, stagecraft, make-up, theater history and play production.
-Evaluations are based mainly on performance and improvement, as well as projects, guizzes, tests, and homework.
+Evaluations are based mainly on performance and improvement, as well as projects, quizzes, tests, and homework.
 Students will also learn techniques to improve memorization skills and conquer performance anxiety.
 This course may not be repeated.

-Actors Studio+ (762) Grades 10-12 5 credits DUAL CREDIT ELIGIBLE Prerequisite: Exploring the Theater v vith a minimum grade of 77.
+Actors Studio+ (762) Grades 10-12 5 credits DUAL CREDIT ELIGIBLE

+Prerequisite: Exploring the Theater with a minimum grade of 77.